Dark chocolate: History

 After the domestication of the cacao tree over 5000 years ago, indigenous Americans began producing cacao beverages.
 The earliest people known to have used the cacao plant are the ancient Mayo-Chinchipe people of what's now Ecuador in circa 3300 BC.
 While it is unclear when non-alcoholic cacao beverages were first consumed, some academics claim this occurred by 1650 BC.
 Other academics claim this occurred by circa 1800 BC by ancient Olmec people of what's now Mexico and Central America.
 When the Spanish conquistadors first tasted chocolate around 1520, there were many different variations of cacao beverages, of which one, made in the Guatemala, was referred to as chocolate.
 After this area became a dominant producer of cacao in the later 16th century, chocolate became the word for all cacao drinks.
 Europeans adapted chocolate with Old World ingredients, including sugar, and after bringing it to Europe, it spread and became popular among the elite.
 Over the following centuries it became simpler and less spiced.

-In 1828, Coenraad Johannes van Houten received a patent for the manufacturing process for making Dutch cocoa, removing cocoa butter from cocoa liquor, and creating the potential for mass production.
+In 1828, Coenraad Johannes van Houten received a patent for the manufacturing process for making Dutch cocoa, removing cocoa butter from chocolate liquor, and creating the potential for mass production.
 In 1847, the first modern chocolate bar was created by the British chocolate maker Fry's, and over the next century it would be improved with a series of new techniques including conching and tempering.
 With the invention of the modern milk chocolate in 1875, the term dark chocolate was coined to distinguish the traditional chocolate from the new form.
 By 1899 in the United States, dark chocolate was considered masculine and inappropriate for children.
 For much of the following century in the US, dark chocolate was consumed not by itself, but together with other foods such as ice cream, nuts, and coconut.
 During the World Wars, dark chocolate was fortified with vitamins A, B_{1}, B_{2}, C, D, niacin and sometimes calcium to prevent malnutrition.
 As of the 1930s in Britain, dark chocolate was being sold in thin portions, and was sold for taste rather than taste and hunger as was done for milk chocolate.
 That decade, chocolate makers there began associating their dark chocolate products with upper-class women in their advertising.
 This was a response to market research of the time claiming dark chocolate was favored by the higher social classes, compared to a working class who preferred milk chocolate.